-A nice surprise for our catcher Jasmine and the aptly named snake, Jasmine.
+A nice surprise in Chapel Hill for our catcher Jasmine and the aptly named snake, Jasmine.

 For the last few days, residents of a home in Chapel Hill noticed a very large carpet python coming in and out of a small hole at the base of their night jasmine tree.
-Having a small, curious dog, this was making them quite nervous as the snake was not moving on as expected and had made itself quite at home.
+Having a small, curious dog, this was making them quite nervous as the snake was not moving on as expected and had made itself quite at home there in Chapel Hill.

 At the same time each day, this snake would come out of the hole and bask on the ground nearby before returning back to the hole.

 As soon as I heard about this I said there is no way that this snake doesn’t have a clutch of eggs with that habitual behaviour.

 They had told me they named her Jasmine because of the tree she kept disappearing under and funnily enough, I am also a Jasmine…so it was meant to be!

 While I was on my way to the job the snake had disappeared back into the hole, but we decided it was worth seeing if I could get access to her.

 Well, she had found herself the perfect spot.